City of Southfield appoints Elvin Barren new Police Chief

 The Southfield City Council approved City Administrator Fred Zorn’s appointment of Elvin Barren as the new Police Chief at the July 8 City Council Meeting.
 Chief Barren will begin his employment on July 29.

-Chief Barren currently serves as Deputy Chief of Police of the Detroit Police Department (DPD) where he commands the largest bureau in the DPD, including eight major units, a yearly budget of $137 million and over 1,100 police officers.
+Chief Barren previously served as Deputy Chief of Police of the Detroit Police Department (DPD) where he commanded the largest bureau in the DPD, including eight major units, a yearly budget of $137 million and over 1,100 police officers.
 During his 21 years of service with DPD, he has over 12 years of command experience with over six years at the rank of commander or above.